puppetlabs/bolt/documentation/writing_tasks.md

     set -e

     script_file="$PT__installdir/script_example/files/myscript.sh"
-    # If this task is going to be run from windows nodes the wrapper must make sure it's exectutable
+    # If this task is going to be run from windows targets the wrapper must make sure it's exectutable
     chmod +x $script_file
     commandline=("$script_file" "$PT_filename" "$PT_version")
     # If the stderr output of the script is important redirect it to stdout.